AndrewJBateman/python-django-qrcode/README.md

 ## :computer: Code Examples

-* extract from `websites/models.py` - saves QR code image with website name as a PNG (Portable Network Graphic) which is the best format to use due to giving a good quality image in a small file size
+* extract from `websites/models.py` - saves QR code image with website name as a PNG (Portable Network Graphic) which is the best format to use as it gives a good quality image in a small file size

 ```python
   def save(self, *args, **kwargs):